prometheus-msteams/prometheus-msteams/README.md

 ![](./docs/teams_screenshot.png)

-# !!!
-Additional Maintainers wanted !!!
-> We are looking for some more maintainers and collaborators to keep this project awesome.
-See more information in [#237](https://github.com/prometheus-msteams/prometheus-msteams/issues/237).

 # Overview

 A lightweight Go Web Server that receives __POST__ alert messages from __Prometheus Alert Manager__ and sends it to a __Microsoft Teams Channel__ using an incoming webhook url.
 How light?
 See the [docker image](https://quay.io/repository/prometheusmsteams/prometheus-msteams?tab=tags)!